MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*

 When you assign a label to a document or email message, you can select several options to make the chosen classification easily visible.
 These visual markings are a header, a footer, and a watermark.
-Multiple lines of text are supported.

 Additional information about these visual markings:

+- Multiple lines of text are supported for all visual markings.

 - Headers and footers apply to Word, Excel, PowerPoint, and Outlook.